patternhelloworld/docker-blue-green-runner/README.md

 ## How to Start with a PHP Sample (Local, PORT: 8080).

-A Node.js sample project (https://github.com/Andrew-Kang-G/laravel-crud-boilerplate) that comes with an MIT License and serves as an example for demonstrating how to use Docker-Blue-Green-Runner.
+A PHP sample project (https://github.com/Andrew-Kang-G/laravel-crud-boilerplate) that comes with an MIT License and serves as an example for demonstrating how to use Docker-Blue-Green-Runner.

 ```shell
 # First, as the sample project requires MariaDB, run it separately.